 The policy approach also takes account of the ongoing work of the Building Better, Building Beautiful Commission and the National Model Design Code.
-Whilst site specific issues may arise the policy should be applied wherever it is reasonably practicable to do so.

 A wish for improved design of public realm and open spaces achieved high scores in the feedback to the community consultation in Autumn 2019 (Questions 13 and 14).